ADGEfficiency/dsr-rl/PITCHME.md

 Policy can be
 - parameterized directly (policy gradient methods)
 - generated from a value function (value function methods)

 ---
+### Prediction versus control

+Prediction is about understanding a fixed or given policy

+Control is about finding the optimal policy
+- optimal as in maximizes expected future discounted reward

+---
 ### On versus off policy learning

-On policy = evaluate or improve policy that we use to make decisions
+On policy = learn about the policy we are using to make decisions

 Off policy = evaluate or improve one policy while using another to make decisions

 ![fig](assets/images/section_1/on_off_policy.png)

+Possible to do control on or off policy

 ---
 ### Environment model